Ebuube/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 101-clean_emacs,  deletes all files in the current working directory that end with the character ~.

-The file 102-tree t creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+The file 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 You are only allowed to use two spaces (and lines) in your script, not more.